 Prior to deciding on divorce, you’ll want to get a complete financial picture of your household, including all joint and individual debts.
 This is especially important if you are living in a community property state.

-Community property laws vary by state but some states view debts as well as assets as community property.
+Community property laws vary by state but some states view debts as well as assets as community property, owned jointly by both spouses.
 So if your spouse has accumulated quite a bit of credit card debt during your marriage, you could be held legally responsible for these debts.
 If he or she decides to stop making payments on these cards, you might have to pay.
 Fail to do so, and your credit could take a serious hit.

 2. When it’s a seller’s market